fazekasda/starred/README.md

 ## Others

+- [design-patterns-for-humans](https://github.com/kamranahmedse/design-patterns-for-humans) - Design Patterns for Humans™ - An ultra-simplified explanation
+- [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) - A collection of ZSH frameworks, plugins & themes inspired by the various awesome list collections out there.
 - [go-lang-cheat-sheet](https://github.com/a8m/go-lang-cheat-sheet) - An overview of Go syntax and features.
 - [stack-on-a-budget](https://github.com/255kb/stack-on-a-budget) - A collection of services with great free tiers for developers on a budget
 - [pandoc-ebook-template](https://github.com/evangoer/pandoc-ebook-template) - This project defines a skeleton repo for creating ebooks out of Pandoc Markdown.
 - [HeadlessBrowsers](https://github.com/dhamaniasad/HeadlessBrowsers) - A list of (almost) all headless web browsers in existence
 - [ansible-letsencrypt](https://github.com/thefinn93/ansible-letsencrypt) - An ansible role to generate TLS certificates and get them signed by Let's Encrypt
-- [google-interview-university](https://github.com/jwasham/google-interview-university) - A complete computer science study plan to become a software engineer.
+- [coding-interview-university](https://github.com/jwasham/coding-interview-university) - A complete computer science study plan to become a software engineer.
 - [kubernetes-the-hard-way](https://github.com/kelseyhightower/kubernetes-the-hard-way) - Bootstrap Kubernetes the hard way on Google Cloud Platform or Amazon EC2.
 No scripts.
 - [ListOfMinimalistFrameworks](https://github.com/neiesc/ListOfMinimalistFrameworks) - A list of minimalist frameworks (simple and lightweight).
 - [stanford_dl_ex](https://github.com/amaas/stanford_dl_ex) - Programming exercises for the Stanford Unsupervised Feature Learning and Deep Learning Tutorial